ewellinger/election_analysis/README.md

 <h4>Data Science Capstone Project</h4></center>

+## Note: I am currently updating the code and adding more detail to the README
+### Should be up by 7/9/2016 so check back soon!
 ---
-The purpose of this project is to scrape a variety of news sites for articles covering the 2016 U.S. Election cycle throughout 2015 as part of the Galvanize Data Science Immersive Capstone Project.
+The purpose of this project is to scrape a variety of news sites for articles covering the 2016 U.S. Election cycle as part of the Galvanize Data Science Immersive Capstone Project.
 Natural Language Processing analysis will then be done on the text of the articles to see what latent topics are present in the media coverage across a variety of news outlets.
 Analysis was primarily done using Non-Negative Matrix Factorization (NMF) for extracting latent topics from the corpus.
+Currently data is present from The New York Times, Fox News, The Guardian, NPR, and The Wall Street Journal ranging from January 1st, 2015, to May 15th, 2016, with 21,605 articles in total.

 Time permitting, similar analysis will be done on previous general election cycles (e.g. 2007 for the election cycle of Obama's first election).
 Future plans for this project include deploying a front facing website for exploring the resulting topics and how the coverage of media outlets differ within topics, as well as how their coverage varies over the course of the year.